-This is an effort by the parties to prevent the far-right, anti-immigration, Eurosceptic National Rally (RN) party of Ms. Marine Le Pen from winning a majority of seats in the 577-seat parliament.
+This is an effort by the parties to prevent the far-right, anti-immigration, Eurosceptic National Rally (RN) of Ms. Marine Le Pen from winning a majority of seats in the 577-seat parliament.

 Marine Le Pen at the RN party headquarters in Paris on July 2.

-RN is expected to be in the lead after the first round on June 30.
+RN is believed to be in the lead after the first round on June 30.
 The election was called early by President Emmanuel Macron and was a risky gamble by the leader after his centrist coalition was defeated by RN in the previous European Parliament elections.

 It is not yet clear whether the RN can win a majority, or 289 seats, to take control of parliament, but other parties have been rushing to build a "republican front" in the past 24 hours to prevent that possibility.